nicholasz2510/gpa-calc-cp2/README.md

 <h1 align="center">GPA Calculator</h1>

-GPA Calculator is a p5.js project for calculating a student's GPA, credit totals, and graduation eligibility.
+<p align="center">GPA Calculator is a p5.js project for calculating a student's GPA, credit totals, and graduation eligibility.</p>

 ## How to run